nopathrepo/hecate/README.md

 # hecate
 Hecate is designed to improve the security of Ubuntu 14/16 systems.

-Note that auth should be run before perms, as auth creates a dependency file for perms.

 ### update ###
 Enables Ubuntu firewall, installs htop, and updates apt configuration to enable auto updates and periodic update checks.